fbm2718/QREM/README.md

 git clone https://github.com/fbm2718/QREM
 ```

+## Workflow
+The workflow for the main functionalities is following:

+1. Characterize detector in terms of QDT using [DetectorTomographyFitter](DetectorTomographyFitter.py).
+2. Use the data from QDT to mitigate errors on any experiments using [QDTErrorMitigator](QDTErrorMitigator.py).

 ## Jupyter tutorials
 Most of the functionalities are described in detail in the comments inside the code.
 However, before starting to use the package, we recomend to take a look at tutorials in jupyter notebooks:
 1. [Tutorial for implementing Quantum Detector Tomography](QDT_Tutorial.ipynb)